boldbi/bold-bi-docs/docs/site-administration/user-directory-settings/existing-database/database-settings.md

 ### PostgreSQL Database

-For PostgreSQL Database, fill the form with Server name, Port, Username, Password and Database name.
+For PostgreSQL Database, complete the form with the Server name, Port, Username, Password, and Database name.

 The connection details can be tested by clicking the `Test Connection` option.

 ![Connect PostgreSQL Database](/static/assets/site-administration/images/connect-database-postgresql-new.png#width=60%)

-Once the connection details are filled, click `Next` for getting schema of the provided database connection.
+Once the connection details are filled, click `Next` to retrieve the schema of the provided database connection.

 ![Connect Database](/static/assets/site-administration/images/connect-database-new.png)

 ## Map Database Columns

-The page will look like below once the database has been connected.
+The page will appear as shown below once the database has been connected.

 ![Select Column](/static/assets/site-administration/images/database-select-columns-new.png)

-Select the matched columns from the database schema for Username, First name, Email address, Last name(Optional) and IsActive (Optional) fields.
+Select the corresponding columns from the database schema for Username, First name, Email address, Last name (Optional), and IsActive (Optional) fields.

 ![Match Database Column](/static/assets/site-administration/images/match-database-columns-new.png)

-If the columns are selected from different tables, below scenarios will happen.
+If the columns are selected from different tables, the following scenarios will occur:

-* If the tables have single relationship - The join will be made with the particular relationship.
+* If the tables have a single relationship - A join will be made with that specific relationship.

-* If the tables have multiple relationships - The relationship can be selected from the list of relationships and then click on `Apply`
+* If the tables have multiple relationships - The relationship can be selected from the list of relationships and then click on `Apply`.

 ![Select Table Relation](/static/assets/site-administration/images/select-relation.png)

-* If there is no relationship between tables - Form Join with the selected tables and then click on `Apply`
+* If there is no relationship between tables - Form a join with the selected tables and then click on `Apply`.

 ![Form Table Relation](/static/assets/site-administration/images/form-relation.png#width=60%)

-After selection of all columns, click on `Save` to save the database details.
-Based on this saved details it will pull the users from the configured Database.
+After selecting all columns, click on `Save` to retain the database details.
+Based on these saved details, users will be pulled from the configured Database.

 ![Saving database details](/static/assets/site-administration/images/save-database-details.png)

 ![Successful saving](/static/assets/site-administration/images/database-details-saved.png#width=55%)

-Also included the `Back` button in the settings page to edit the database details before complete mapping and saving the database configuration.
+Additionally, include a `Back` button on the settings page to edit the database details before completing mapping and saving the database configuration.